 r3:R -- L:r1

-You can assign permissions in four places:
+Permissions can be assigned in four places:

-2. In the Subscription.
+- In the Subscription

-3. In the Resource Group.
+- In the Resource Group

-4. In the Resource (the current Azure service).
+- In the Resource

 Roles for Resources

-While the Unibe-Subscription-Owner (mg-unibe) role grants full access to most resources, there are some resources in Azure that have a special role concept.
+While the role Unibe-Subscription-Owner (mg-unibe) grants full access to most resources, there are some resources in Azure that have a special role concept.
 These include:

-• Storage Account
+- Storage Account

-• KeyVault
+- KeyVault

 Example

-If you grant a person write access via the Storage Blob Data Contributor role for the entire Subscription, that person will have access to all Storage Accounts within the Subscription.
+These roles can be assigned via the role Unibe-Subscription-Owner (mg-unibe).
+The principle of inheritance also applies here.
+If a person is granted write access via the role Storage Blob Data Contributor for the entire Subscription, that person will have access to all Storage Accounts within the Subscription.

 Guides